Tizil-01/RealTimeMoodReader/README.md

 - Preprocessing of detected faces for input into the trained CNN model.
 - Display of detected emotions in real-time on the webcam feed.

+### report.pdf

+Detailed report on:

+- Dataset description and preprocessing steps.
+- Model architecture and training methodology.
+- Performance evaluation metrics.
+- Comparison with other machine learning algorithms.
+- Real-time implementation details and challenges faced.

 ### requirements.txt

 Contains Python packages required to run the project.
 Install dependencies using: